ChrisBaconWork/portscanner/README.md

 Either enter the host on the command line, after the script name, or as an input once the program has started.

 ## TODO
-* Invalid input handler only works for user input (i.e. not when the host is a cli argument)